mathiasbosman/mathiasbosman.github.io/README.md

 npm start
 ```

 in the "webapp" folder while the backend application is running.
-By default the requests will be proxied to the backend.
+By default, the requests will be proxied to the backend.
 See the [package.json][package_json] file for the proxy setting.

 ## Publishing